Bolympus1/DADS7202_HW02/README.md

 ## Data Augmentation :
-We decided to do data augmentation to minimize overfit and each model use different data augmentation combination to perform the best result of each model as shown in table3 below.
+We decided to do data augmentation to increase the number of dataset and minimize overfit and each model use different data augmentation combination to perform the best result of each model as follow.

 **Table 3: Data Augmentation**
 | Model         | Image data augmentation                     |